davidterranova/dterranovaCryptoBundle/README.md

 # dterranova/crypto-bundle

-This bundle provide file encryption with AES-256 Cipher The quantity of memory used is the same one it does not matter the size of the file
+This bundle provide file encryption with AES-256 Cipher The amount of memory used is independant on the file you encrypt.

 ## Workflow